-During the year ended September 30, 2024, the Company recorded a loss of \$12,928,767, or \$0.05 per share, compared with a loss of \$21,493,816, or \$0.10 per share, during the year ended September 30, 2023.
-The decrease in exploration activity was primarily a result of the Company's planned exploration program at its IBW Project during the comparative period.
+During the three months ended December 31, 2024, the Company recorded a loss of \$1,076,471, or \$0.00 per share, compared with a loss of \$902,637, or \$0.00 per share, during the three months ended December 31, 2023.
+Operating expenses were slightly lower in 2024 than 2023, with the increase in net loss primarily due to interest expense related to the Company's debt facility agreement with Nebari.

-During the year ended September 30, 2024, project evaluation expenses of \$9,381,886 were incurred relating to the evaluation of mineral properties in Spain, which was a significant decrease from the corresponding period of the prior year, when the bulk of the Company's planned drilling program was completed.
-Expenses incurred during the year ended September 30, 2024 included \$2,916,121 in consulting and management fees; \$561,029 in shareholder communications, filing fees, and promotional expenses; \$185,614 in travel expenses related to the Company's exploration properties; \$137,520 in office expenses for office administration services; and \$335,216 in professional fees related to legal expenses and the preparation and audit of the Company's financial statements.
-The Company also incurred \$160,776 in interest expense and a deferred income tax recovery of \$589,293 in relation to the Company's debt facility agreement completed during the year ended September 30, 2024.
+Expenses incurred during the three months ended December 31, 2024 included \$493,376 in consulting and management fees; \$168,121 in shareholder communications, filing fees, and promotional expenses; \$76,453 in travel expenses related to the Company's exploration properties; \$38,761 in office expenses for office administration services; and \$35,064 in professional fees related to legal expenses and the preparation and audit of the Company's financial statements.
+The Company also incurred \$357,876 in interest expense during the three months ended December 31, 2024.

-During the year ended September 30, 2023, project evaluation expenses of \$16,466,154 were incurred, relating to the evaluation of mineral properties in Spain.
-Expenses incurred during the year ended September 30, 2023, included \$2,025,577 in consulting and management fees; \$691,265 in shareholders communications, filing fees, and promotional expenses; \$244,827 in travel expenses related to the Company's exploration properties; \$141,593 in office expenses for office administration services; \$765,505 in professional fees related to legal expenses and the preparation and audit of the Company's financial statements; and \$1,595,508 in share-based compensation from the grant of stock options in January and August 2023.
+Expenses incurred during the three months ended December 31, 2023, included \$538,321 in consulting and management fees; \$201,819 in shareholders communications, filing fees, and promotional expenses; \$66,724 in travel expenses related to the Company's exploration properties; \$33,712 in office expenses for office administration services; and \$86,194 in professional fees related to legal expenses and the preparation and audit of the Company's financial statements.